mhutchinson/woodpecker/README.md

 Features:
  - `<Ctrl-c>` to quit
  - Left/Right arrows: previous/next leaf
+- `l`: show the log selector to switch to a different log

 ## Roadmap (flight plan?)

- - [ ] Support log switcher to other serverless logs
+ - [x] Support log switcher to other serverless logs
  - [ ] Support logs other than serverless
  - [ ] Support generating an offline inclusion proof bundle for the selected leaf
  - [ ] Support getting witnessed checkpoints from distributor, and include this in offline inclusion proofs